Abrar Ahmed (Pakistani cricketer)

-Abrar Ahmed (born 16 October 1998) is a Pakistani cricketer and leg spin bowler.

-Ahmed was called up to the Pakistan team in December 2022 for the series against England at home.
-On 9 December he made his Test debut against England in the 2nd Test match of the series in Multan, where he took 7 wickets for 114 runs in England's first innings and 4 for 120 in the second for an 11-wicket haul in his maiden Test.
+Abrar Ahmed (born 11 September 1998) is a Pakistani cricketer who plays as a leg spin bowler.
+He was called up to the Pakistan national cricket team in December 2022 for the home Test series against England.
+Ahmed made his Test debut on 9 December 2022 in the second match of the series at the Multan Cricket Stadium, taking 7 wickets for 114 runs in the first innings and 4 for 120 in the second, becoming the first Pakistani bowler to claim a ten-wicket haul on debut since 1995.

-Personal life
+Early life

-Born in Karachi, Ahmed is the youngest among eight siblings (five brothers and three sisters), with his brother Shahzad Khan previously playing as a fast bowler for National Bank, and is a hafiz, having memorized the entire Qur'an.
+Born in Karachi, Ahmed is the youngest among eight siblings (five brothers and three sisters), with his brother Shahzad Khan previously playing as a fast bowler for National Bank.
+He is a hafiz, having memorized the entire Qur'an.

-He has cited his elder brother as the reason his talent was recognised early on in tape-ball cricket.
+He has cited his elder brother as the reason his talent was recognised early on in tape ball cricket.
 Ahmed describes his mother and siblings as supportive from the beginning, but his father was eventually won over too and is now also supportive of his career.
 Upon being asked on his father's stance in a 2023 interview, he responded that his father is "very happy now".

-An ethnic Pashtun, his family moved to Karachi from Shinkiari, a small village located on the outskirts of Mansehra in Khyber Pakhtunkhwa.
+An ethnic Pashtun of the Swati tribe, his family moved to Karachi from Shinkiari, a small village located on the outskirts of Mansehra in Khyber Pakhtunkhwa.

 Domestic career

 A product of the Rashid Latif Academy, he made his Twenty20 debut for Karachi Kings on 10 February 2017 in the 2017 Pakistan Super League.
 He made his first-class debut on 20 November 2020, for Sindh, in the 2020–21 Quaid-e-Azam Trophy.
 In October 2021, he was named in the Pakistan Shaheens squad for their tour of Sri Lanka.
 He made his List A debut on 11 November 2021, for the Pakistan Shaheens against the Sri Lanka A cricket team.

-Abrar Ahmad was picked up by Islamabad United at the draft for the PSL 2023.
-Former Pakistan Spinner, Saeed Ajmal, praised Abrar Ahmad a lot at the draft ceremony.
+Ahmed was picked by Islamabad United at the draft for the 2023 Pakistan Super League.
+Ahead of the 2024 Pakistan Super League, he was traded to the Quetta Gladiators.